-Phase 3 Study on the Efficacy and Safety of Human Plasma Derived Antithrombin (Atenativ) in Heparin-resistant Patients Scheduled to Undergo Cardiac Surgery Necessitating Cardiopulmonary Bypass
+Phase 3 Study on the Efficacy and Safety of Human Plasma Derived Antithrombin (Atenativ) in Heparin-Resistant Patients Scheduled to Undergo Cardiac Surgery Necessitating Cardiopulmonary Bypass

-January 31, 2024 updated by: Octapharma
+May 8, 2026 updated by: Octapharma

-Phase 3, Double-blind, Placebo-controlled, Multicentre Study on the Efficacy and Safety of Human Plasma Derived Antithrombin (Atenativ) in Heparin-resistant Patients Scheduled to Undergo Cardiac Surgery Necessitating Cardiopulmonary Bypass
+Phase 3, Double-blind, Placebo-controlled, Multicentre Study on the Efficacy and Safety of Human Plasma Derived Antithrombin (Atenativ) in Heparin-Resistant Patients Scheduled to Undergo Cardiac Surgery Necessitating Cardiopulmonary Bypass

-The primary objective of this study is to evaluate the efficacy of two different doses of Atenativ, versus placebo, in restoring heparin responsiveness in adult patients undergoing cardiopulmonary bypass (CPB) for cardiac surgery.
+The primary objective of this study is to evaluate the efficacy of two different doses of Atenativ, versus placebo, in restoring and maintaining heparin responsiveness in adult patients undergoing cardiac surgery necessitating cardiopulmonary bypass (CPB)

 Study Overview